Floessie/frt/README.md

 * `preparePostFromInterrupt()`: When posting from an interrupt, this function must be called when entering the ISR.
 * `postFromInterrupt()`: Like `post()` but from inside an ISR.
 * `finalizePostFromInterrupt()`: This function must be called last in the ISR whether you called `postFromInterrupt()` or not.

+### Queue

+Queues let you pass data from one task to another or to and from ISRs.
+They can hold up to a fixed number of items, and those items are fixed, too.
+But don't worry: This scheme is flexible enough for almost everything.

+Here's the interface of `frt::Queue`:
+* `getFillLevel()`: Returns the number of items, the queue is currently holding.
+* `push(item)`: Adds one item to the back of the queue.
+This will wake the task waiting for data.
+If there's no space left, this variant of `push()` will wait forever until another task pops an item from the queue.
+* `push(item, milliseconds)`: Same as above, but with a timeout (at least one tick).
+* `push(item, milliseconds, remainder)`: Same as above, but with the remainder mechanism.
+* `preparePushFromInterrupt()`: When pushing from an interrupt, this function must be called when entering the ISR.
+* `pushFromInterrupt(item)`: Like `push()` but from inside an ISR.
+Doesn't wait but returns `false` if no space left.
+* `finalizePushFromInterrupt()`: This function must be called last in the ISR no matter if you called `postFromInterrupt()` or not.
+* `pop(item)`: Pop item from the front of the queue.
+This will wake a task that stalled on the filled queue.
+Will wait forever until another task pushes an item.
+* `pop(item, milliseconds)`: Same as above, but with a timeout (at least one tick).
+* `pop(item, milliseconds, remainder)`: Same as above, but with the remainder mechanism.
+* `preparePopFromInterrupt()`: When popping from an interrupt, this function must be called when entering the ISR.
+* `popFromInterrupt(item)`: Like `pop()` but from inside an ISR.
+Doesn't wait but returns `false` if there is nothing to pop.
+* `finalizePushFromInterrupt()`: This function must be called last in the ISR no matter if you called `popFromInterrupt()` or not.